visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/Tessellate_operator.rst

 Changing the tessellation accuracy
 """"""""""""""""""""""""""""""""""

-The Tessalation accuracy is controlled by the **Chord error**.
+The tessalation accuracy is controlled by the **Chord error**.
 It is the ratio of a chord to the distance from the curve and is independent of the scale of the object.
 The default **Chord error** is 0.035, which will typically still exhibit some discritization.
 A **Chord error** of 0.01